 The Frequently Asked Questions (FAQs) page contains answers to commonly raised queries about the services offered by Moorabool Shire Council.
 Use the category dropdown to filter FAQs or enter keywords to search all FAQs.

-When ownership of a property changes, the purchaser's solicitor, as a legal requirement, will forward to Council a Notice of Acquisition.
-Although the provision of a Notice of Acquisition is a legal requirement, if this is not provided to Council, the owner is obligated to provide supporting documentation to Council from the Land Titles Office indicating ownership changes.
+When ownership of a property changes, the purchaser's solicitor will forward a Notice of Acquisition to Council.
+If this is not provided, the owner must provide supporting documentation from the Land Titles Office indicating ownership changes.

 Property owners, ratepayers and animal owners are required to notify Council of any change to their mailing address in writing either by fax, email or mail.

 Alternatively, a notice of Change of Address (DOC, 43.5 KB) or Notice of Change of Name (DOC, 40 KB) form can be completed by the client and returned to Council.

 Non receipt of rate notices or delays in postal delivery, in many instances, are not the fault of Council, and therefore are not considered to be an acceptable reason for late payment of rates.